guanquann/Stocksera/scheduled_tasks/README.md

 - Get Failure to Deliver data from [SEC](https://www.sec.gov/data/foiadocsfailsdatahtm).
 - Download the txt file.
 You do not need to convert it to csv.
 The script automatically does it for you.
 - Run this script once every few weeks.

+#### scheduled_tasks/get_hedge_funds_holdings.py
+- Get holdings of major hedge funds
+- Download csv from [whalewisdom](https://whalewisdom.com/).
+You need to sign up a free account to access the csv files.
+Data is updated quarterly.